SymTh for non-finite symmetries: WarmUp: SymTh for a -form global symmetry

 Finally, let us comment on the relation between our approach and the one taken in \cite{Brennan:2024fgj, Antinucci:2024zjp, Bonetti:2024cjk}.
 For instance, it is possible to rewrite the Maxwell action using the Lagrange multiplier \( h_{d-p-2} \):

 where \( v = (-1)^{(p+3)(d-p-2)} s \) and \( s \) is the parity of the signature of the metric.
 It is straightforward to show that by integrating out \( h_{d-p-2} \), we recover the \( (p+1) \)-form Maxwell action \eqref{eq:Max}.
-If we instead truncate the theory to the topological term, \( \int_{M_{d+1}} h_{d-p-2} \wedge d a_{p+1} \), the field \( h_{d-p-2} \) acquires an extra gauge invariance, \( h_{d-p-2} \to d \lambda_{d-p-3} \), becoming an \( \mathbb{R} \)-valued gauge field.
+If we instead truncate the theory to the topological term, \( \int_{M_{d+1}} h_{d-p-2} \wedge d a_{p+1} \), the field \( h_{d-p-2} \) acquires an extra gauge invariance, \( h_{d-p-2} \to d \lambda_{d-p-3} \), becoming an \( \mathbb{R} \)-valued gauge field \footnote{It is worth stressing that the strict $g=0$ limit of Maxwell theory does not coincide with the usual infrared limit $g \rightarrow 0$.
+In the deformed BF parametrization, the latter limit has to be taken scaling $F \sim g^2$ not to suppress photon propagation.
+This results in a gapless theory of free photons, while the strict $g=0$ limit in a gapped theory.}.
 This is exactly the BF topological action considered in \cite{Brennan:2024fgj, Antinucci:2024zjp}.
 The non-abelian counterpart of this topological action, as the strict \( g = 0 \) limit of Yang-Mills, has also been discussed in \cite{Bonetti:2024cjk}.
 In 2D, the relation between Maxwell and Yang-Mills, and their topological BF counterpart, is recovered in the 0-volume limit, which is equivalent to taking the strict \( g = 0 \) limit.
 This can be seen by computing the partition function of the 2D theory.